maydin82/rhv-to-osp-migration/README.md

 - If the VMs at RHV are using consistent device naming(ex ens*)  and the order was changed due to removing/adding interfaces, a manual intervention is required (mapping to the correct interface device) once the instance becomes up at OSP.

+- All RHV VLANs are created as provisioning network at OSP.